astropy/astropy/docs/development/pd/contributing_codebase.rst

 Test structure
 ^^^^^^^^^^^^^^

-pandas existing test structure is *mostly* class-based, meaning that you will typically find tests wrapped in a class.
+astropy existing test structure is *mostly* class-based, meaning that you will typically find tests wrapped in a class.

 .. code-block:: python